incognite-lab/Pepper-Controller/README.md

 Other properties of the GUI can be edited through the [conf.yaml](conf.yaml) file.

-## GUI edit tutorial
+## GUI customization

-GUI was made in Pygubu Designer (https://github.com/alejandroautalan/pygubu-designer)
+If you want to customize GUI, there is a tool to easily edit the layout without programming skills.
+The GUI layout is based on Pygubu Designer (https://github.com/alejandroautalan/pygubu-designer)

 Install Pygubu Designer: